 Even though several studies have been conducted to determine the effectiveness of inclusive special education programs, no conclusion has been reached.
 Many positive signs have been observed with both special education and regular students.
 Some proponents of inclusive education programs argue that segregated special education programs are more detrimental to students and fail to meet their educational goals.

 Those who favor inclusion see some positive evidence that all students can benefit from these inclusive programs when the proper support services are enacted and some changes take place in the traditional classroom.
-Professional development classes for both special and general education teachers produce a better understanding of the concept of inclusive education.
+Professional development classes, certifications and graduate degree programs for both special and general education teachers produce a better understanding of the concept of inclusive education.
 When provided with the proper tools, special needs students have the opportunity to succeed along with their general education peers.

 The choice of which college to attend is a major decision for many high school graduates.
 Choosing the right college can mean the difference between an amazing four years that launches a person into a career they love and a miserable four years that does little to improve the person’s future.
 The school a person picks will determine his or her friends, living arrangements and future job opportunities.
 This is why smart high school graduates weigh their options carefully in order to pick the right school.
 There are several factors high school students should take into consideration when selecting the right college or university for them.